yiisoft/queue/README.md

 ### Consume pipeline

 You can set a middleware pipeline for a message when it will be consumed from a queue server.
 This is useful to collect metrics, modify message data, etc. In pair with a Push middleware you can deduplicate messages in the queue, calculate time from push to consume, handle errors (push to a queue again, redirect failed message to another queue, send a notification, etc.).
 Unless Push pipeline, you have only one place to define the middleware stack: in the `ConsumeMiddlewareDispatcher`, either in the constructor, or in the `withMiddlewares()` method.
+If you use [yiisoft/config](yiisoft/config), you can just add middleware to the `middlewares-consume` key of the `yiisoft/yii-queue` array in the `params`.

-## Error handling
+### Error handling pipeline

 Often when some job is failing, we want to retry its execution a couple more times or redirect it to another queue channel.
-This can be done in `yiisoft/yii-queue` with Failure Strategies.
-They are triggered each time message processing is interrupted with any `Throwable`.
+This can be done in `yiisoft/yii-queue` with Failure middleware pipeline.
+They are triggered each time message processing via the Consume middleware pipeline is interrupted with any `Throwable`.
+The key differences from the previous two pipelines:

-The main way to declare Failure Strategies when using `yiisoft/config` is to configure `yiisoft/yii-queue.fail-strategy-pipelines` in the `params` configuration file (see [yiisoft/config](https://github.com/yiisoft/config) documentation for details).
-In other case you should configure and add `FailureStrategyMiddleware` to your consume pipeline.
+- You should set up the middleware pipeline separately for each queue channel.
+That means, the format should be `['channel-name' => [FooMiddleware::class]]` instead of `[FooMiddleware::class]`, like for the other two pipelines.
+There is also a default key, which will be used for those channels without their own one: `FailureMiddlewareDispatcher::DEFAULT_PIPELINE`.
+- The last middleware will throw the exception, which will come with the `FailureHandlingRequest` object.
+If you don't want the exception to be thrown, your middlewares should `return` a request without calling `$handler->handleFailure()`.

+You can declare error handling middleware pipeline in the `FailureMiddlewareDispatcher`, either in the constructor, or in the `withMiddlewares()` method.
+If you use [yiisoft/config](yiisoft/config), you can just add middleware to the `middlewares-fail` key of the `yiisoft/yii-queue` array in the `params`.

 See [error handling docs](docs/guide/error-handling.md) for details.